ethanmcf/Mrec/README.md

-# Welcome to the Mrec
+# Welcome to the Spotify Bandits ...
+Mrec

 ## About